Intermediate metabolism, diabetes, and atherosclerosis

 Ochratoxin A inhibits phenylalanyl-tRNA synthetase

-The variation of the gene frequency for PKU between races and geographical areas suggests that some regional environmental conditions may confer a selective advantage of the heterozygous state, as is the case with sickle cell anemia and glucose-6-phosphate dehydrogenase deficiency and malaria.
+The variation of the gene frequency for PKU between races and geographical areas suggests that, in some parts of the world, environmental conditions may confer a selective advantage of the heterozygous state; accepted examples of such heterozygote advantage are sickle cell anemia and glucose-6-phosphate dehydrogenase deficiency, which endow heterozygotes with greater resistance to malaria.
 It has been proposed that the heterozygote advantage in PKU consists in protection from the fungal toxin ochratoxin A, which is produced by some Aspergillus molds that cause food to rot .

 Ochratoxin A competitively inhibits the coupling of phenylalanine to its cognate tRNA and thereby disrupts protein synthesis.
 It is more toxic to fetuses than to adults, most likely because fetuses are short of enzymes required for detoxifying xenobiotics.
 Mothers who are heterozygous for PKU will have a somewhat higher level of phenylalanine, which will be shared with the fetus via the placenta.
 This will counter the inhibition of tRNA aminoacylation in the fetus and thereby afford it a degree of protection.